josteink/i9250-radiotools/README.md

 installed and have its command-line tools in your shell path.
 Specifically you need adb up and working.

+The phone which you want to extract the radio-firmware from must also be *rooted*, otherwise the tool wont be able to access the actual firmware itself.

 ## Checking that adb works

 If you want to grab a radio off a device, ensure that you have adb working and ready,